Meta opens first physical store

 BURLINGAME, Calif. -- Facebook parent Meta has opened its first physical store — in Burlingame, California — to showcase its hardware products like virtual and augmented reality goggles and glasses.

-The store, which is open to the public as of Monday, is made for people who want to test out products like Ray-Ban Stories, Meta’s AR glasses and sunglasses, along with the Portal video calling gadget and Oculus virtual reality headsets.
+The store, which is open to the public as of Monday, is made for people who want to test out products like Ray-Ban Stories, Meta’s smart glasses and sunglasses, along with the Portal video calling gadget and Meta Quest 2 virtual reality headsets.

 Shoppers still have to order the glasses from Ray-Ban but can buy the other products at the store.